 What is the purpose of a subdomain?

-A subdomain allows websites to organize its content into separate sections dedicated to a specific function or type of content.
-For example a website may house its blog, shop, or client portal on unique subdomains (blog.example.com, shop.example.com, etc).
+A subdomain allows websites to organize their content into separate sections dedicated to a specific function or type of content.
+For example a website may house its blog, shop, or client portal on unique subdomains (blog.example.com, shop.example.com, etc.).

 Is a subdomain a separate website?